 - Students must enroll in at least one CALS course each semester until 55 CALS credits have been successfully completed.

 - Review or supplemental courses (1000 to 1099 level courses and Physical Education (PE) courses) do not count toward the 12 credit minimum required for full-time status.

 - Freshman may not enroll in more than 18 credits, not included PE or review/supplemental courses and are limited to one S-U optional course per semester.

 Students pre-enroll during the fall or spring semester for the next semester.
 Dates are announced in advance and are posted on Student Center and at https://registrar.cornell.edu//calendar.
 Students are expected to meet with their faculty advisor before pre-enrolling to affirm that the courses they plan to take will ensure satisfactory progress toward a degree.
 Advisors approach pre-enrollment and add/drop differently.
 Students should be sure they know their advisor’s preferences.
 New students and transfer students pre-enrolling over the summer should follow the guidelines sent by their college about choosing classes.
 They will have an opportunity to meet with their advisors when they arrive on campus.

 Students may adjust their schedules during add/drop periods at the beginning of each semester.
 Courses may be added, dropped, or changed through Student Center.
 Professional schools, the School of Continuing Education and Summer Sessions, the Department of Physical Education and Athletics, and First-Year Writing Seminars may have different course enrollment and add/drop policies.
 Address questions about permission-only courses and adding or dropping a specific course to the registrar in the college offering the course.

 Graduate students and students taking classes through the School of Continuing Education and Summer Sessions may choose to audit classes.
 The classes and grades will appear on the students’ official transcript.
-Undergraduate and professional school students may not audit classes.
+Undergraduate students may not audit classes.